benghancock/calscrape/README.rst

-**CalScrape** is a free and open-source command line tool written in Python that allows users to rapidly find data about hearings in certain courts.
+**CalScrape** is a free and open-source command line tool written in Python that allows users to rapidly find data about hearings in certain US courts.
 In other words, it is a judicial *cal* -endar *scrape* -er.